User-Generated Content in Hospitality

 Taking all this into consideration, it appears that hoteliers have an overarching problem with regard to guest feedback.
 Traditionally, their performance has been tied to GSS, and this has been a mainstay of hospitality for many years.
 Unfortunately, today’s guests are choosing to leave feedback elsewhere.
 This breaks down into two issues.
 Guests are leaving public feedback rather filling out a private GSS.
 Hoteliers have also not yet learned how to use this valuable content to their advantage.

-Hoteliers need to use UGC more effectively by making it the focus of their guest feedback strategy.
+Make it the focus of their guest feedback strategy.
 There are several necessary objectives here.
 Hoteliers need to:

-enable more guests to write more online reviews and fill out surveys
+- Enable more guests to write more online reviews and fill out surveys

-respond to reviews in a timely and appropriate manner
+- Respond to reviews in a timely and appropriate manner

-extract strategic, actionable data points from guest feedback
+- Extract strategic, actionable data points from guest feedback

-get familiar with sites like TripAdvisor, and the major social networks like Facebook and Twitter
+- Get familiar with sites like TripAdvisor, and the major social networks like Facebook and Twitter

-- learn how to get the most value out of user generated content
+- Learn how to get the most value out of user-generated content

 CLICK HERE to download the full guide and learn more.